Rshokar/trucking-app/README.md

 ## <a id="how-to-run-project">How to install or run the project</a>

 ### Prerequisites:
+To get started with the project, make sure you have the following:

-- Have a Git and GitHub account
+- Git and GitHub account
-- Have python installed
+- Python installed
-- Have pip installed
+- Pip installed
-- Have npx installed
+- Npx installed
-- Have expo installed
+- Expo installed

 ### Cloning the repository: